Customize exploit protection

 Welcome to Microsoft Defender for Endpoint, the new name for Microsoft Defender Advanced Threat Protection.
 Read more about this and other updates here.
 We'll be updating names in products and in the docs in the near future.

 Exploit protection automatically applies a number of exploit mitigation techniques on both the operating system processes and on individual apps.

-You configure these settings using the Windows Security app on an individual device, and then export the configuration as an XML file that you can deploy to other devices.
-You can use Group Policy to distribute the XML file to multiple devices at once.
+Configure these settings using the Windows Security app on an individual device.
+Then, export the configuration as an XML file so you can deploy to other devices.
+Use Group Policy to distribute the XML file to multiple devices at once.
 You can also configure the mitigations with PowerShell.

-This topic lists each of the mitigations available in exploit protection, indicates whether the mitigation can be applied system-wide or to individual apps, and provides a brief description of how the mitigation works.
+This article lists each of the mitigations available in exploit protection.
+It indicates whether the mitigation can be applied system-wide or to individual apps, and provides a brief description of how the mitigation works.

-It also describes how to enable or configure the mitigations using Windows Security, PowerShell, and MDM CSPs.
+It also describes how to enable or configure the mitigations using Windows Security, PowerShell, and mobile device management (MDM) configuration service providers (CSPs).
 This is the first step in creating a configuration that you can deploy across your network.
-The next step involves generating or exporting, importing, and deploying the configuration to multiple devices.
+The next step involves generating, exporting, importing, and deploying the configuration to multiple devices.

 Some security mitigation technologies may have compatibility issues with some applications.
 You should test exploit protection in all target use scenarios by using audit mode before deploying the configuration across a production environment or the rest of your network.

 Exploit protection mitigations

 All mitigations can be configured for individual apps.
 Some mitigations can also be applied at the operating system level.